thepoojaproject/thepoojaproject/README.md

                         |__>            || ||      || ||

-     hit any key to continue
+     hit any key to continue+

+     AGENTIC • TOOL-CALLING • AI SYSTEMS
+Hi, I'm Bhim Mondal

+I like building LLM-powered systems that actually do things — especially around tool calling, agents, and end-to-end execution, not just chat.